• Skip to primary navigation

 Instructions

-• Heat oil in a stainless steel pan over medium heat.
-Add onion; cook and stir about 12 minutes or until onion is translucent.
-Remove from heat and allow to cool completely.
+• Heat ¼ cup avocado oil in a large stainless steel pan over medium heat.
+Add the 1 yellow onion and saute until soft and translucent, about 10-12 minutes.
+Remove from heat and let it cool completely.

-• Add minced garlic, apple cider vinegar, coriander, cumin, and salt to carrots and toss to combine well.
+• Add 4 garlic cloves, ¼ cup apple cider vinegar, 2 teaspoons unrefined salt, 1 teaspoon ground coriander, ¼ teaspoon ground cumin, and ¼ teaspoon cayenne pepper to carrots and toss to combine well.

 Notes